 A Medicaid planning lawyer can provide help with planning that allows you to avoid having to pay out of pocket for costly nursing home care.
 To find out more about how the Medicaid planning works, join us for a free seminar.
-You can also give us a call today at (405) 843-6100 or (913) 385-9400 or contact us online to get personalized advice about all aspects of the planning process for long term or nursing home care.
+You can also give us a call today at (405) 843-6100 or contact us online to get personalized advice about all aspects of the planning process for long term or nursing home care.

 - Own Property Out of State?
 You Need a Living Trust - October 21, 2021

 - Three Misconceptions That Lead to Estate Plan Mistakes - October 19, 2021

 - Your Original Estate Plan May Not Be the Final Version - October 14, 2021